rafamoral/DImodels/README.md

 recording of the response.
 The proportions sum to 1 for each experimental unit.

+**Main changes in the package from version 1.3.1 to version 1.3.2**

+- The `DI_compare` and `DI_reference` functions have been updated so as to not re-estimate theta when fitting the community model.

 **Main changes in the package from version 1.3 to version 1.3.1**

 - A `fortify` function method has been added to supplement the data